 You should know your audience well, send your message via channels they use and make sure they convert after the initial encounter with your brand.
-It would sound like science fiction some decades ago, but current mobile advertising technologies allow you to find your audience at the exact space where they can act on your ad as soon as possible.
+It would sound like science fiction some decades ago, but current mobile advertising technologies allow you to find your target audience in the exact space where they can act on your ad as soon as possible.

-What is mobile geo targeting advertising?
+What is geo targeting on mobile devices?

 It is one of the most precise targeting features in programmatic advertising as it enables you to narrow down your audience to the vicinity of a certain city, district, or even a street.

-What is the difference between mobile geo targeting and geo fencing?
+What is the difference between mobile geo-targeting and geo-fencing?

 When it comes to the distinction between geofencing vs geo targeting, it might seem like a subtle one, but it's important to differentiate the two.

-This is a huge amount of digital media time which has a lot of potential for advertisers.
-With the help of mobile geo targeting you use this time to show relevant ads via in-app or web campaigns based on mobile location data.
+This is a huge amount of mobile apps and digital media time which has a lot of potential for mobile advertising.
+With the help of mobile geo-targeting, you use this time to show relevant ads via in-app or web campaigns based on mobile location data.

-They are most likely to act on your ads, especially if they get your message at the right time.
-Moreover, you can send a relevant offer to users who are looking for your exact services via the “near me” searches.
-In 2019 such searches grew 136% compared to 2018, and in 2020 this trend is likely to continue.
+They are most likely to act on your ads, especially if they get your business' message at the right time.
+Moreover, you can send a relevant offer to users who are looking for your exact services via "near" me searches.
+In 2019 such searches grew 136% compared to 2018, and in the 2020s this trend is likely to continue.